aaladha7/aaladha7/README.md

 ## Hi there 👋

-I'm Ali, currently pursuing my Master of Science in Business Analytics at the University of Utah, David Eccles School of Business.
+I'm Ali, currently pursuing a Masters of Science in Business Analytics at the University of Utah, David Eccles School of Business.
 With a background in financial services management, insurance, and data analytics, I specialize in data-driven decision-making, data visualization, and process improvement.
 My goal is to leverage my programming and analytical skills to drive business growth through actionable insights.

 Skills: SQL, MySQL, Hadoop, Power BI, Tableau, R, Python, JIRA